rikksullenberger/mealie-ai/README.md

 ## Usage

-### Creating a Recipe with AI Image Generation
+### Creating a Recipe with AI

 1. Navigate to **Create** → **Generate with AI**
 2. Enter your recipe description (e.g., "Creamy Italian Carbonara")
-3. **Check the "Generate Image" checkbox** to create an AI-generated image
+3. **Optional**: Check the "Generate Image" checkbox to create an AI-generated image
+4. **Optional**: Check the "Auto-Tag" checkbox to automatically tag the recipe
-4. Click **Generate**
+5. Click **Generate**
+6. The recipe will be created with all requested AI enhancements

+### Recipe Remix (Create Variations)

+**New in v3.5.13!** Transform existing recipes with AI:

+1. Open any recipe
+2. Click the **context menu** (three dots) in the toolbar
+3. Select **Remix Recipe**
+4. Choose a remix type:
+   - **Healthier Version**: Reduce calories, fat, or sodium
+   - **Different Cuisine**: Transform to another cuisine style
+   - **Adjust Servings**: Scale ingredients up or down
+   - **Fusion Recipe**: Combine with another cuisine
+   - **Custom Instructions**: Provide specific modification instructions
+5. Click **Remix** to generate the new recipe variant
-5. The recipe will be created with an AI-generated food photography image
+6. The new recipe will be created with modifications and saved separately

+### Regenerating Recipe Images

+You can regenerate AI images for any recipe:

+1. Open a recipe in edit mode
+2. Click the **Regenerate Image** button near the image upload area
+3. **Optional**: Provide a custom image prompt for specific styling
+4. A new AI-generated image will be created and saved

 ### Cost Considerations